Give your clients with pain more options and make their next step after health care, easy.

 4-day Yoga for Pain Experiential (25 hours)

+Build on Preliminaries with a practical and experiential focus.
 Yoga teachers are equipped to receive referrals for pain-specific classes (helping people with pain reduce symptoms) and pain-friendly classes (for people with pain who are ready for more activity).
 Health professionals experience important distinctions between generic gentle yoga and Yoga for Pain, and how to start patients in the right place for long term outcomes.

 Mentoring in Application (30 hours)